OluwaGB/my_git_project/README.md

-some text for my read me
+some text of tgis read me